 To get started, simply give us a call at 615-742-4880 (Nashville) or 615-867-9900 (Murfreesboro) or 866.812.8787 (toll-free from anywhere).
 Or, if you prefer, we will call you if you give us your contact information via this online form.

-At the Law Offices of John Day, we would be privileged to help you and your family.
+At The Law Offices of John Day, P.C. we would be privileged to help you and your family.
 We have recovered millions of dollars for our satisfied clients and we would like to help you too.
 We emphasis “recovered” in the last sentence because lots of law firms will win a big verdict against an uncollectible defendant, which means the client gets or recovers zero money but nonetheless the lawyer will use the big verdict to try and attract other clients.
-At the Law Offices of John Day, if we don’t put money in your pocket, we do not consider it a win and will never use the verdict in our advertising.
+At The Law Offices of John Day, P.C. if we don’t put money in your pocket, we do not consider it a win and will never use the verdict in our advertising.
 To get started, give us a call today.